billpg/HashBack/README.md

 ```
 POST /api/some/secure/api/
-Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJTZWNNc2ciOiJiaWxscGcuY29tL2oxIn0.nggyu
+Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJuZ2d5dSI6Imh0dHBzOi8vYmlsbHBnLmNvbS9qMS8ifQ.nggyu
 { "Stuff": "Nonsense" }
 ```

 That's basically it.
 It's like a password but very long and issued by the remote service.
 If anyone finds out what your Bearer token is they would be able to impersonate you, so it's important they go over secure channels only.
-Cookies are a common variation of the Bearer tokens.
 Bearer tokens typically (but not always) have short life-times and you'd normally be given an expiry time along with the token itself.
+Cookies are a common variation of the Bearer token.

-This document describes a mechanism to request a Bearer token.
+The exchange in this document describes a mechanism for a server to request a Bearer token from another server, so that subsequent requests can be secured.

 ## The exchange in a nutshell.